boikle/python_scripts/spatial_scripts/reduce_coordinate_precision/README.md

 }
 ```

-Output with a coorinate precision of 5:
+Output with a reduced coorinate precision of 5:
 ```
 {
 "type": "FeatureCollection",